Iron-Stag-Games/Godot-NI-mate-Motion-Capture/README.md

 ![](https://github.com/hoontee/godot-ni-mate-motion-capture/blob/master/axes.png?raw=true)

 If any of them aren't facing forward, select all bones in Edit mode and do **Armature > Bone Roll > Recalculate Roll > Global +/- X/Y/Z Axis**.
-You will most likely be using **Global -Y Axis** if the armature faces forward relative to the world.
+You'll most likely be using **Global -Y Axis** if the armature faces forward relative to the world.

 ![](https://github.com/hoontee/godot-ni-mate-motion-capture/blob/master/recalculate_roll.png?raw=true)